manyuzhang1996/manyuzhang1996/README.md

 My technical expertise includes proficiency in Python, Java, SQL, PySpark, Tableau as well as experience in data pipeline deployment, data modeling, data warehousing, machine learning and deep learning.

 Additionally, I possess excellent interpersonal and communication skills, allowing me to successfully lead projects, effectively work in groups and communicate with cross-functional stakeholders.

+Currently seeking full-time opportunities as Data Scientist, Data Analyst, AI Engineer, ML Engineer and related fields starting in May 2024!
+Thanks for referring and sharing!

 * 🌍  I'm based in San Francisco Bay Area
 * 🧠  I'm learning Deep Learning and Software Development